 WHAT ARE LOANS?

-To get to the very basic of loaning, let us first describe what it is: Loans are borrowing money from a lender and ideally using that money for a specific purpose.
+To get to the very basics of loaning, let us first describe what it is: Loans are borrowing money from a lender and ideally using that money for a specific purpose.
 It may be to fund an emergency, pay the bills, buy a home or car and more.
-But loans aren’t as simple that.
+But loans aren’t as simple as that.
 There are actually different types of loans you can borrow, different types of credit and different loan categories.
 Don’t worry because we’ll be breaking everything down for you.